20 Best Things to Do in Glacier National Park

 Distance: 5.1 miles / 8.2 km

-The Hidden Lake Trail is one of the best shorter adventures within Glacier National Park, as most of the best trails within the park easily exceed 10 miles (16.1 km) roundtrip.
+The Hidden Lake Trail is a shorter adventure by most standards in Glacier National Park, as many of the best trails within the park easily exceed 10 miles (16.1 km) roundtrip!

 Read My Separate Post: Hidden Lake Trail